 Workers Compensation Claim: Back Injury

 80 percent of all adults will suffer a back injury during their lifetime.
 In Virginia, 13 percent of all injuries recorded with the Virginia Workers’ Compensation Commission are low back injuries.
 More broadly, more than 38 percent of all injuries to the musculoskeletal system work related back injuries.
-Many of these injuries result in workers comp back injury settlements.

-Injury Settlement: Back Injury
+Injury Settlement in Virginia: Back Injury

 Workers Compensation: Sudden Onset Versus Repetitive Motion

 It is important to note here that to be eligible for workers compensation benefits, a back injury must have occurred at a specific time (sudden onset) rather than over a period of time.
 For example, the back injury can’t be from repetitively lifting boxes over the course of a day.
 Rather the back injury has to be accompanied by a sudden onset of pain.
-If your back injury was caused by repetitive motion rather than a sudden onset, you may have a difficult time getting workers compensation benefits or an injury settlement.
+If your back injury was caused by repetitive motion rather than a sudden onset, you may have a difficult time getting workers compensation benefits or a back injury settlement.

 Sometimes, injured workers engage in repetitive motion activities, like lifting, over a period of time with no issues.
 Then, the minute they change postural positions, or make another movement, they feel a sudden pain in their back.
 We see this frequently with our clients who are certified nursing assistants.
 Many times, CNAs will lift patients throughout the day with no problems, but then feel pain when they try to make up a bed.
 This would be a sudden onset of a back injury and could possibly entitle injured workers to workers compensation benefits.